-- Remain Calm: The public and the media need to know that you have the situation under control. - Meet the media on "your turf."
-You'll be much more at ease in your office than in a TV studio. - Stand behind a podium.
-This will limit your natural tendency to fidget and look nervous.
-Podiums also allow you to have notes in front of you. - Look directly at the reporter/camera.
-Looking down or looking away makes you appear untrustworthy. - If you're standing out in the open, hold an iPad, a portfolio or a clipboard.
-Any of these makes you look like you have official information.
-Most nonprofessional spokespeople either wave their arms around (which distracts from what they're saying), put their hands in their pockets (which makes their suits look sloppy) or cross their arms (which is a hostile body language signal). - Do not hurry your answers.
-You'll say something you don't mean, and you don't have the power to edit.
-Instead, pause and look directly at the reporter until you're ready to comment.
+- REMAIN CALM The public and the media need to know that you have the situation under control. - MEET the MEDIA on "YOUR TURF" You'll be more at ease in your office than in a TV studio. - STAND BEHIND a PODIUM This will limit your natural tendency to fidget and look nervous.
+Podiums also allow you to have notes in front of you. - LOOK DIRECTLY at the REPORTER | CAMERA Looking down or looking away makes you appear untrustworthy. - IF YOU'RE STANDING in the OPEN, HOLD an iPAD, a PORTFOLIO or CLIPBOARD Any of these makes you look like you have official information.
+Most nonprofessional spokespeople either wave their arms around (which distracts from what they're saying), put their hands in their pockets (which makes their suits look sloppy) or cross their arms (which is a hostile body language signal). - DO NOT HURRY YOUR ANSWERS You'll say something you don't mean & you don't have the power to edit.
+Instead, pause & look directly at the reporter until you're ready to comment.
 If it's TV, dead air time will be edited out anyway.
-If the reporter stops talking and stares at you, don't be tricked into jumping in with more information.
+If the reporter stops talking & stares at you, don't be tricked into jumping in with more information.
 Just stare back.
-This is a technique some reporters use to get you to say more than you had planned. - Tell only what you know for sure.
-If the situation is developing, good reporters will try to get you to speculate on what may happen next.
+This is a technique some reporters use to get you to say more than you had planned. - TELL ONLY WHAT YOU KNOW If the situation is developing, good reporters will try to get you to speculate on what may happen next.
 If this happens, simply go back to what you just said: "As I said before, all we know at this time is that..."

-- Tell who, what, when, where, why & how.
-We're taking action, we're working quickly, we're fixing the problem and here's how you can help.
+- TELL WHO, WHAT, WHEN, WHERE, WHY, HOW We're taking action, we're working quickly, we're fixing the problem and here's how you can help.
 Be prepared to be specific on follow-up questions, like "Who's taking action?" or "What's your timeline?"
 Plan ahead for these questions.
 If you know that you can't be specific right now, let them know that.
-"We are currently trying to determine that," could be one answer. - Do not release names, personal information or monetary estimates of damage in the case of an emergency.
+"We are currently trying to determine that," could be one answer. - DO NOT RELEASE NAMES, PERSONAL INFO, MONETARY DAMAGE ESTIMATES in the case of an emergency.
 You can say, "It is Noble's policy to protect the privacy and confidentiality of the people we serve and our employees."
 Refer reporters to law enforcement personnel for this information.
 After information has been released by law enforcement and/or next of kin have been notified, you can release information.
-In many cases, law enforcement will have received the information from Noble staff. - Do not speculate or assign blame to anyone or any entity, even if you know who or what was responsible.
-There are obvious legal ramifications to this. - It is ok to say "I don't know."
-That is an honest response. - Never say "No comment" or "I can't discuss that."
-Those are hostile/defensive responses that make you look like you're covering up the facts. - Treat all media equally in crisis situations.
-A crisis is not the time for an "exclusive."
+In many cases, law enforcement will have received the information from Noble staff. - DO NOT SPECULATE | ASSIGN BLAME to anyone or any entity, even if you know who or what was responsible.
+There are obvious legal ramifications to this. - IT IS OK to SAY "I DON'T KNOW."
+That is an honest response. - NEVER SAY "NO COMMENT" or "I CAN'T DISCUSS THAT."
+These hostile/defensive responses make you look like you're covering up the facts. - TREAT ALL MEDIA EQUALLY in CRISIS SITUATIONS A crisis is not the time for an "exclusive."
 Be consistent in what you tell each media representative.
-Do not give conflicting reports. - Do not use colorful language or acronyms.
-Avoid using industry "lingo."
-Instead, use person-first language that ordinary people understand. - Do not rely on the media to ask the right questions.
-Offer pertinent details and information to the media should reporters leave any area uncovered.
+Do not give conflicting reports. - DO NOT USE COLORFUL LANGUAGE | ACRONYMS Avoid industry "lingo."
+Instead, use person-first language that everyone understands. - DO NOT RELY on the MEDIA to ASK the RIGHT QUESTIONS Offer pertinent details & information to the media should reporters leave any area uncovered.